Overview of CCTV Systems in Urban Areas

 Cybersecurity Enhancements

 As cyber threats become more sophisticated, ongoing advancements in cybersecurity are crucial.
-Future CCTV systems will likely incorporate more robust encryption standards, real-time threat detection mechanisms, and automated incident response protocols to withstand cyber attacks.
+Future CCTV systems will likely incorporate more robust encryption standards, real-time threat detection mechanisms, and automated incident response protocols to withstand cyberattacks.

 Privacy and Ethical Considerations